jepa/ubcdown/README.md

 # ![ubcdown](/Images/ubc_logo.png)

 This repository provides a template for writing a PhD dissertation in R Markdown, and rendering those files into a PDF formatted according to [the requirements of the Faculty of Graduate and Postdoctoral Studies of the University of British Columbia](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation).
 Note that this is not an **official** template and thus, does not guarantee a successful submission.
 It follows the 2021 requirements to convert R Markdown files into a PDF formatted ready for submission at UBC.
-The faculty of G+PS has a relative felxible format so, as a reference, the current tamplate will generate a PDF similar to [Palacios-Abrantes, 2021](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0396646).
+The faculty of G+PS has a relative felxible format so, as a reference, the current template will generate a PDF similar to [Palacios-Abrantes, 2021](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0396646).
 This project has drawn directly on code and ideas from Dan Ovando's [gauchodown](https://github.com/DanOvando/gauchodown), with  the modifications needed to deal with UBC's G+PS requirements.
 However, unlike `gouchodown`, this is not a package but a repository that you download and modify with your information.
-In addition, this repository relys hevilly on [bookdown](https://github.com/rstudio/bookdown)
+In addition, this repository relay's heavily on [bookdown](https://github.com/rstudio/bookdown)

-Currently, the repository only renders a fully eddited PDF as required by G+PS and I have no plans to expand this in the future.
-The word version is usefull for revisions and keeping track changes, but it does not render a final version.
+Currently, the repository only renders a fully edited PDF as required by G+PS and I have no plans to expand this in the future.
+The word version is useful for revisions and keeping track changes, but it does not render a final version.

 If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in gauchodown PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).